jayfoss/ASLAN/README.md

 The `stop` delimiter is strictly optional and is designed purely as a safe way to avoid LLM epilogue being included in the result.
 It is unnecessary to use the `stop` delimiter in conjunction with the `go` delimiter if you are certain there will be no epilogue since the `go` delimiter starts a new ASLAN object by itself.

-If an ASLAN parser encounters any non-`stop` ASLAN delimiter after a `stop`, the previously accumulated result MUST be added to the result array and the parser state MUST be reset.
+If an ASLAN parser encounters any non-`stop` ASLAN delimiter after a `stop`, the previously accumulated result MUST be added to the result array if it isn't already and the parser state MUST be reset.
 The next ASLAN object MUST start being parsed from the first post-`stop` non-`stop` delimiter (this includes `field-scope` delimiters such as `instruction` but in this case the `part` that the `instruction` targets will start from the `instruction` delimiter).

 It should be noted that the `go` delimiter, while it will break out of every other scope, won't break out of an `escape` as `escape`s by design have higher priority to maintain consistent, expected behavior.
 However, the first `go` delimiter in an ASLAN string (or in a multi-ASLAN `stop` delimited section) that is wrapped in an `escape` obviously won't be escaped since parsing hasn't started so the `escape` is ignored.